cohere-ai/cohere-toolkit/docs/setup.md

 poetry install --with dev
 ```

-If you also need to install community features, run:
+If you also need to install the community features, run:

 ```bash
 poetry install --with dev --with community